ctrl-cheeb-del/Resoled/README.md

 </p>

-Resoled is a desktop application designed to enhance your eBay shopping experience.
-With Resoled, users can create tasks to monitor eBay for new listings and listings that are ending soon.
+Resoled is a desktop application designed to enhance your reselling experience.
+With Resoled, users can create tasks to monitor eBay, Vinted and other sites for new listings.
 It provides real-time notifications to ensure you never miss out on a great deal.

 ## Features

-- **Task Creation:** Easily set up tasks to track eBay listings based on specific criteria such as keywords, categories, or price ranges.
+- **Task Creation:** Easily set up tasks to track new listings based on specific criteria such as keywords, categories, or price ranges.
 - **Real-Time Notifications:** Get alerted immediately when new listings match your criteria or when watched listings are about to end.
 - **User-Friendly Interface:** Simple and intuitive interface, making it easy to navigate and manage your tasks.
-- **Customizable Alerts:** Choose how and when you want to be notified about relevant eBay listings.
+- **Customizable Alerts:** Choose how and when you want to be notified about relevant deals.

 ## Getting Started